mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 Now you can try making a change and commit your code.
 Upon commit,VSTS will notify Jenkins to initiate a new build.

-## Approach 2: Wrapping Jenkins Job within Team Services Build
+## Approach 2: Wrapping Jenkins Job within VSTS Build

 We will cover the second approach in this section.
 We will wrap the Jenkins job within a Team Build.
 The key benefit taking this approach is the end to end traceability from work item to code to build and release can be maintained